-- Take up valuable space in garage or basement.
+- Take up valuable space in the garage or basement.

-- Can hold a large volume of water.
+- It can hold a large volume of water.

 - Natural gas or propane heaters use less energy and cost less than electric.

-- Are best for homes that heat with natural gas.
+- Are best for homes that heat with energy sources of natural gas